Varunyadavgithub/DSA-150-Fundamentals/README.md

     31. Finding the Common Elements in Two Arrays.
     32. Finding the Sum of the Squares of All Even Numbers Up to N.
     33. Checking for Anagram Pairs in a List of Strings.
+    34. Finding All Triplets in an Array That Sum to Zero.

 ## 🚀 Getting Started